 Where to Find Suitable Thai Massage Mats

-In any case, when I started as a practitioner, I let made my personal mats in Chiang Mai (waterproof, thin enough, 8kg, and 1 meter by 2 meters in size, with a little 50cm by 50cm side-pad for me to sit/kneel on, or to lay the arms on of the receiver).
+In any case, when I started as a practitioner, I let my personal mats custom-made in Chiang Mai (waterproof, thin enough, 8kg, and 1 meter by 2 meters in size, with a little 50cm by 50cm side-pad for me to sit/kneel on, or to lay the arms on of the receiver).
 I would carry them with me home after visits to Thailand, but never bought more than three in total all the years I went to Thailand.
 Here you can see the mats I bought, see the photos at Chiang Mai Locator.
-That’s by the way not the shop where I bought them.
-You can also see the mat displayed in the lead picture of this post (you’ll see me lying on the type of Thai Massage mat I used).
+By the way, that’s not the shop where I bought them, and the guy you see there with the mat on his back is not me either.

-Nevertheless, for my students I created another solution (not so professional, and I don’t think it will suit all teachers).
-I used very thick yoga mats (3 cm high by 60 cm wide by 200 cm long) and glued two of those together with strong adhesive tape on the bottom side, making mats of 200 cm X 120 cm.
-That always did the job, but of course, I couldn’t offer my students to buy mats from me or somewhere else or so.
-They always needed to find mattresses themselves, so to say, for at home, teaching, or their practice.
+Nevertheless, for my students I created another solution (not so professional, and I don’t think it will suit every Thai Massage teacher).
+I used very thick Yoga mats (3 cm high by 60 cm wide by 200 cm long) and glued two of those together with strong adhesive tape on the bottom side, making mats of 200 cm X 120 cm.
+That always did the job, but of course, I couldn’t offer my students to buy mats from me, or somewhere else or so.
+They always needed to find mattresses themselves, so to say, for at home, teaching, or for their practice.

 So, if you look around at massage products & supplies or sports shops and outlets in your own neighborhood or region, you may succeed, some way or the other.
 Or maybe you even know a mattress or mats factory that can produce them custom-made for you.

-Also, you can find good portable mats for sale at local Thai Massage schools in Thailand.
-Just take a look at the offering of the Omsala Thai Masssage school, at the Shop page to get the idea.
+In Thailand, you can find good portable mats for sale at local Thai Massage schools, such as those of the Omsala Thai Massage school.
 By the way, Ohm Rinraya, the lead teacher, is very sweet and nice, and I’m sure if you’d ask her, she could tell you where to buy those in bulk.
 I think those are pretty okay mats, by the way.

 The mat described on Omsala’s website: “Thai Massage Mattress: Thai massage mat made from compressed thick foam grade A. Mat size is a 2 meter long and 1 meter wide x 2.5 cm thick and it folds once and rolls up easily to fit into the custom carry bag.
 Plenty of room in the zippered carry bag for sheets, oil, and small props.
 Wide strong shoulder straps and strong sew up allow for easy and comfortable transport.
 The bag is rain proof and the cover of the mat can be washed easily, good for oil massage as well.
 Wide 1 meter – Long 2 meters – Tick 2.5 centimeters – Weight 6 kg – 3,000 THB”

 It isn’t easy to find good Thai Massage mats.
 Thai Massage on the floor requires a very specific kind of underground and the market rarely supplies “the right thing.”
-Yet, with looking around meticulously it is possible to succeed online like on Amazon or locally in your own neighborhood with sports shops, depending on what you need exactly as a practitioner/therapist or instructor/teacher.
+Yet, by looking around meticulously it is possible to succeed online like on Amazon and such, or locally in your own neighborhood with sports shops, depending on what you need exactly as a practitioner/therapist or instructor/teacher.